bagder/docs/curl-vs-wget.md

   stamping from the remote resource etc. With curl most of those features need to be explicitly enabled.

-- There's a 'wget' in BusyBox, there's no curl there (within quotes since it is not the actual wget, just a stripped down clone).
+- There's a 'wget' in BusyBox, there's no curl there (it is not the actual wget, just a stripped down clone with the same name).

 - Wget can be typed in using only the left hand on a qwerty keyboard!

+- Wget requires a C99 compiler and also relies on gnulib.

 ## Additional Stuff